Meet Our Team

 Noah (Bear) Mirante

-He aspires to be a paleontologist, singer, dancer, and negotiator.
-Along his journey he will also be an educator of healthier foods and regenerative farming to all those that cross his path.
+He helps Bone In with collecting & cartoning eggs, picking tomatoes, strawberries, string beans, and watermelon.
 A true pioneer in the cultural re-evolution from a food system high in unhealthy ultra processed foods to one that is healthier, tastier, and more sustainable for the community.

 Read more